 Wheelchair Assistance: If you are traveling with someone who needs wheelchair assistance, contact the airline before arriving at the airport.

-Print your Boarding Pass Early: Passengers can print boarding passes at home or download to their cell phones before they arrive or can use the convenient airline check-in kiosk at the airport.
+Print your Boarding Pass Early: Passengers can print boarding passes at home, download to their cell phones before they arrive or use the convenient airline check-in kiosk at the airport.

 Allow time for Traffic: Allow ample time to get to the airport.

-Pay attention to Park Assist: Take advantage of the Park Assist System to guide you to available spots.
+Pay attention to Park Assist: Take advantage of the Park Assist System in the Short Term Parking Garage to guide you to available spots.
 As you enter the parking plaza, signs indicate the number of available parking spaces within the Short Term Parking Garage.
-Park Assist uses a green light for available spots, red for unavailable and blue for available ADA/Handicapped parking.
+Park Assist uses a green light for available spots, red for unavailable and blue for available ADA parking.
 You can visit the airport webpage or use the Park Assist App and know the number of available parking spaces before you depart.

-Ask for Help: This time of year, we see a lot of passengers who don’t travel often.
-Our Ambassadors and staff are here to help, so if you have questions, ask them.
+Ask for Help: Our friendly Ambassadors and staff are here to help, so if you have questions, ask them.

-Wrapped Gifts: TSA recommends that you NOT bring wrapped gifts to the airport, either in your carry-on baggage or your checks bags.
+Wrapped Gifts: TSA recommends that you do NOT bring wrapped gifts to the airport.
+Travel with the gift in gift bags or unwrapped either in your carry-on bags or your checks bags.
 If the package alarms for any reason, they will have to unwrap it.

-@AskTSA: Travelers with questions about security, or items they can or cannot bring on their trip, can contact a Transportation Security Administration (TSA) employee for live assistance 365 days a year by tweeting questions and comments to @AskTSA.
+@AskTSA: Travelers with questions about security or items they can or cannot bring on their trip can contact a TSA employee for live assistance 365 days a year by tweeting questions and comments to @AskTSA.

 Follow the 3-1-1: Liquids, gels and aerosols cannot exceed the 3-1-1 ounces rule in your carry-on bag.
-Let the TSA officer know right away if you’re traveling with larger quantities of medically necessary liquids.
+Let the TSA officer know right away if you are traveling with larger quantities of medically necessary liquids.

 Be Ready: Be ready when you enter the checkpoint line.
 Have an acceptable ID and boarding pass out and ready to hand to the TSA officer.